Daedaluz/pico-ws2812/README.md

 # PICO-W ws2812 led controller

-Tiny wifi ws2812 controller that simply writes raw udp data to a stripe of ws2812 leds.
+Tiny wifi ws2812 controller based on the RPI Pico W that simply writes raw udp data to a stripe of ws2812 leds.

 ## compile